ETOOBUSY đ minimal blogging for the impatient

 This pipeline expects to receive a file name as an input and start processing it:

-• input files are opened;
+- input files are opened;

-• each file is read by the line - this “explodes” each input record (an opened file) into multiple output records (one per line);
+- each file is read by the line - this âexplodesâ each input record (an opened file) into multiple output records (one per line);

-• the plumbing part is to make sure that we only keep what we’re really interested into (full records pertaining a specific operation, not every possible one) while ignoring the rest (the factory by default ignores the record)
+takes multiple input records - corrisponding to the different pieces of information for a record - and coalesces them into a single record per operation (comprising multiple input parts) - the plumbing part is to make sure that we only keep what weâre really interested into (full records pertaining a specific operation, not every possible one) while ignoring the rest (the factory by default ignores the record)

-• Last, weask the pipeline to return an array instead of throwing everything down the sink.
+. - Last, weask the pipeline to return an array instead of throwing everything down the sink.

 There are a few rough edges here and there in the docs - e.g. it would be good if I documented a bit better what comes in and out of some functions, and add more examples about their intended usage.
-All in all, anyway, I have to thank past me for making it easy for me to use Data::Tubes 😄
+All in all, anyway, I have to thank past me for making it easy for me to use Data::Tubes đ

 Stay safe and have fun, folks!